-This post will help you learn Amazon’s policy inside and out, so you don’t put yourself at risk.
+This post will help you learn Amazon’s review policies inside and out, so you don’t put yourself at risk.

 Amazon Product Review Guidelines – In a Nutshell